FaunaPolaris/libft/README.md

 **This project was initially made in three weeks.
 But it's still being iterated over.**

 ### Version History
-*1.0.1 - unstable;
+- 1.0.1 - unstable:
-	*All mandatory and bonus functions working.
+	- All mandatory and bonus functions working.
-	*Started new file structure(Makefile not working)
+	- Started new file structure(Makefile not working)